jbryant4/Project2-Group1/README.md

 ## USER STORY
-As a user i want to be able to create,compare and like custom movie list made by multiple users, So that i can see what everyone has been watching during quarantine.
+As a user, I want to be able to create, compare and like custom movie lists; made by multiple users, so that I can see what everyone has been watching during quarantine.

 ### Setup
 clone the repo, navigate to the root folder, run the following commands